farhan020-hub/Cat-api-project/README.md

 # Cat API Website

 This is a simple web application that allows users to view random cat images, like or dislike them, and add them to their favorites.
-It also provides a "Share on Twitter" button to share the cat images on Twitter.
+It also provides a "Share on Twitter" button to share the cat images on Twitter.Here is the link to the website https://farhan020-hub.github.io/Independent_project/

 ![Alt text](<assets/Screenshot from 2023-10-14 13-20-28.png>)